gawy/CarND-Behavioral-Cloning-P3/project_writeup.md

  * max pooling was used for convolutional layers.
 First max pool has a wider kernel to potentially cover the larger input size and spot larger features.
 All other pooling layers are 2x2 kernels.
  All pooling layers have (1,1) stride to keep input dimentions in place.
 Convolutions reduce it enough by itself.

+Adam optimizer is used for training.

+Practice showed that training for 15 epochs is usually enough to lower the loss to drive the car in a decent manner.

 ## Experiment log (started after migrated to Nvidia DL model)